bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ### Prefer asynchronous communication but use synchronous as well.

 First of all, define the project's means of communication.
-Keeping GitHub issues for feature requests, bugs reports and feedback makes sense.
+Keeping GitHub issues for feature requests, bug reports and feedback makes sense.
 It is asynchronous, easily searchable and easy to follow.
 But these days it might be not enough.
-First of all, potential users are sometimes too shy to put an issue with maybe basic questions due to e.g. missing pieces of the documentation.
+First of all, potential users are sometimes too shy to file an issue with maybe basic questions due to e.g. a missing piece of the documentation.
-Setting some asynchronous channels like Slack (we use that in Thanos project) or [IRC](https://xkcd.com/1782/) (Prometheus) is exactly for this purpose.
+Setting some synchronous channels like Slack (we use that in the Thanos project) or [IRC](https://xkcd.com/1782/) (Prometheus) is exactly for this purpose.
-**This allows building trust and relationships with the community, contributors, and maintainers.**
+**The mix of synchronous and asynchronous communications helps to build trust and good relationships within the community and between contributors and maintainers.**

-Additionally, if you want to resolve a problem, quickly discuss some matter or design, it is much better to schedule some discussion on Slack, than just slow comment by comment conversation on GitHub issue or PR that takes weeks.
-With such more direct communication **users and contributors gain more trust in the project.** At some point, you will find that the community helps each other to answer questions and last but not least: you can find new friends! (:
+Additionally, if you want to resolve a problem, quickly discuss some matter or design, it is much better to schedule some discussion on Slack, than having just a slow comment-by-comment conversation on a GitHub issue or on a PR, which might take weeks.
+With such more direct communication
+**users and contributors gain more trust in the project.** At some point, you will find that the community helps each other to answer questions and last but not least: you can find new friends! (:

 ### Keep discussions open and inclusive.

 All non-sensitive, non-security related communication can be made in public.
 In my opinion, it even *should* because **"open source" contains the word "open" for a reason**.
 The reason is that openness is extremely powerful.
-When you move all, even your Maintainer Team discussions to the public, everyone can learn, get the context, get easily involved, motivated, and up to date.
+When you have all discussions, even those of the maintainer team, in public, everyone can learn, get the context, get easily involved, motivated, and up to date.
 Last but not least, you can avoid confusions like [this.](https://github.com/prometheus/prometheus/pull/6760#issuecomment-583733400) **At the end: everyone saves tons of time!**